cameroncuster/caffe_assessment/README.md

 linked in the
 [install documentation](http://caffe.berkeleyvision.org/installation.html)
-- The write-up appears to be out of date because I was unsuccessful in cloning and building the application (pre-compiled version work)
+- The write-up appears to be out of date because I was unsuccessful in cloning and building the application (pre-compiled version works)
 - Building Caffe on Windows appears to be impossible as the CUDNN8 software used by Caffe is no longer supported